gate/gateapi-go/docs/FuturesApi.md

 Cancel batch orders by specified ID list

-Multiple different order IDs can be specified, maximum 20 records per request
+Multiple different order IDs can be specified.
+A maximum of 20 records can be cancelled in one request

 ### Required Parameters